notartistkarla-ctrl/travel-agency/README.md

-I am developing a capstone project in React to complete my university program for a frontend developer at Pučko otvoreno učilište Petar Zrinki under mentorship of Marko Miletić.
+I've developed a capstone project in React to complete my university program for a frontend developer at Pučko otvoreno učilište Petar Zrinki under mentorship of Marko Miletić.

 # description
 This site contains pages about a travel agency including: